earthly/website/blog/_posts/2023-08-10-debugging-docker-containers.md

  - debugging docker
  - docker containers
  - encountering bugs
+excerpt: |
+Debugging Docker containers can be frustrating.
+Luckily, Docker provides several commands that make managing and troubleshooting containers easy.
+In this article, we'll walk you through several real world scenarios and show you some tips and techniques for debugging Docker containers.
 ---

 **We're [Earthly](https://earthly.dev/).
 We simplify building software with containerization.
 This article discusses how you can debug Docker containers for different scenarios.
 However, if you are curious about getting better build times by combining ideas from Makefile and Dockerfile?
 [Check us out.](https://earthly.dev/)**

-Since its release in 2013, Docker has become an increasingly popular tool for software development.
-This popularity of Docker containers is due to several features, such as its compatibility across several environments.
-Additionally, with the increasing rise of the microservice architecture, Docker containers can break down services into separate containers.

-Due to Docker's widespread use, encountering bugs or the need for debugging is nearly unavoidable, which can be quite frustrating.
-However, Docker provides several commands that make managing and troubleshooting containers easy.
-In this article, This article will take you through some of these commands you can use while debugging.
-You will have a practical approach to debugging Docker containers via the various real-world scenarios in this article.
+Debugging Docker containers can be frustrating.
+Luckily, Docker provides several commands that make managing and troubleshooting containers easy.
+In this article, we'll walk you through several real world scenarios and show you some tips and techniques for debugging Docker containers.

 ## Prerequisites